-If there’s one city that’s mastered being able to handle copious amounts of snow while providing endless opportunities for fun, it’s Chicago.
+If there’s one city that’s mastered being able to handle copious amounts of snow while providing plenty of opportunities for fun, it’s Chicago.

 Take a Bus Tour of the City